 Merline Saintil.
 Merline Saintil has been a director on Evolv's Board since July 2021.
 Ms. Saintil has served as a technology and business executive at Fortune 500 and privately-held companies, including Intuit, Yahoo, PayPal, Adobe, Joyent, and Sun Microsystems.
 From 2019 to 2020, she was the Chief Operating Officer, R&D-IT of Change Healthcare Inc. Prior to that, Ms. Saintil held the position of Head of Operations, Product & Technology with Intuit Inc. from November 2014 until August 2018.
-Ms. Saintil has served on the Boards of Directors of Lightspeed (NYSE: LSPD) since 2020, ShotSpotter (NASDAQ: SSTI) since 2019,

-Banner Corporation (NASDAQ: BANR) since 2017, and Evolv since 2021.
-She is the Chair of the Risk Committee and member of the Compensation, Nominating and Governance Committee at Lightspeed, a member of the Audit Committee at ShotSpotter and a member of Risk and Compensation Committees at Banner Corporation.
+Ms. Saintil has served on the Boards of Directors of TD Synnex (NYSE: SNX) since 2021, Rocket Lab (NASDAQ: RKLB) since 2021, Lightspeed (NYSE: LSPD) since 2020, ShotSpotter (NASDAQ: SSTI) from 2019-2021, Banner Corporation (NASDAQ: BANR) since 2017, Alkami Technology (NASDAQ: ALKT) since 2010, and Evolv since 2021.
+She is a member of the Audit Committees at Rocket Lab, AlkamiTechnology and TD Synnex.
+She is the Chair of the Risk Committee at Lightspeed and member of the Risk Committee at Banner, as well.
+She is member of the Compensation Committees at Banner, Lightspeed, and Gitlab.
+She is member of the Information Systems Committee at Alkami and member of the Nominating & Governance Committee at Lightspeed.
 Ms. Saintil has received numerous accolades during her career, most recently being named Women Inc.'s 2019 Most Influential Corporate Board Director.
 In prior years, she was ranked one of the Most Powerful Women Engineers in the World by Business Insider magazine, she was recognized as a Women of Influence 2017 by Silicon Valley Business Journal and she has earned a Lifetime Achievement Award from Girls in Tech.
 She is certified in Cybersecurity Oversight by the National Association of Corporate Directors and the Carnegie Mellon Software Engineering Institute.
 Ms. Saintil earned a Bachelor of Science degree in Computer Science from Florida A&M University in 1998 and a Master of Science degree in Software Engineering Management from Carnegie Mellon University in 2005, and has completed Stanford Directors' College and Harvard Business School's executive education program.
 We believe Ms. Saintil is qualified to serve on Evolv's Board based on her broad corporate background and service on the boards of directors of technology public companies.

 Our Board of Directors do not believe that Ms. Saintil's outside boards (5 in total, including Evolv) or other commitments limit her ability to devote sufficient time and attention to her duties as a director of the Company.
 Ms. Saintil has demonstrated that she has effectively balanced her responsibilities of serving on the Board of Directors.